eliznemeti/Brain-Tumor-Segmentation/README.md

 ![segmentation](segmentation.png)

-----------------  Setting up Virtual Environment ----------------
+----------------  Virtual Environment ----------------

-To create the necessary virtual environment for this project see requirements.txt for packages/libraries. (latest version to be uploaded after project completion)
+To create the necessary virtual environment for this project see requirements.txt.

 ----------------  About the Data ----------------